ccorcos/wifi-tool/README.md

 - `wifi hardware` information about your mac hardware.
 Not that useful.
 - `wifi devices` lists all devices on the local network.
 - `wifi ip` lists your local IP address.

-wifi scan | grep Chego

-ifconfig en0
--> ether is the MAC address of the access point.